-US jobless claims rise to 778,000 as pandemic worsens
+US jobless claims up for 2nd straight week as virus worsens

-WASHINGTON (AP) — The number of Americans applying for unemployment benefits rose last week to 778,000, evidence that the U.S. economy and job market remain under strain as coronavirus cases surge and colder weather heighten the risks.
+WASHINGTON (AP) — The number of Americans applying for unemployment benefits rose last week for a second straight week to 778,000, evidence that the U.S. economy and job market remain under strain as coronavirus cases surge and colder weather heighten the risks.

-The Labor Department’s report Wednesday said jobless claims climbed from 748,000 the week before.
-Before the virus struck hard in mid-March, weekly claims typically amounted to roughly 225,000.
-They shot up to 6.9 million during one week in March before dropping yet remain historically high more than eight months later, with many businesses unable to fully reopen.
+The Labor Department’s report Wednesday said that jobless claims climbed from 748,000 the week before.
+Before the virus struck hard in mid-March, weekly claims typically amounted to only about 225,000.
+They shot up to 6.9 million during March before dropping, yet they remain historically high more than eight months later, with many businesses unable to fully reopen.

+The spike in virus cases is intensifying pressure on companies and individuals, with fear growing that the economy could suffer a “double-dip” recession as states and cities reimpose restrictions on businesses.

+“With infections continuing to rise at an elevated pace and curbs on business operations widening, layoffs are likely to pick up over coming weeks,″ said Rubeela Farooqi, chief U.S. economist at High Frequency Economics.
+“Even as job growth is continuing, the labor market remains under stress and far from complete recovery.″

-The number of people who are continuing to receive traditional unemployment benefits is now 6.1 million, up from fewer than 1.7 million a year ago.
-Still, that figure had been declining for months.
+The total number of people who are continuing to receive traditional state unemployment benefits dropped to 6.1 million from 6.4 million the previous week.
+That figure has been declining for months.
 It shows that more Americans are finding jobs and no longer receiving unemployment aid.
-But it also indicates that many jobless people have used up their state unemployment aid — which typically expires after six months — and have transitioned to a federal extended benefits program that lasts 13 more weeks.
+But it also indicates that many jobless people have used up their state unemployment aid — which typically expires after six months.

+More Americans are collecting benefits under programs that were set up to cushion the economic pain from the pandemic.
+For the week of Nov.
+7, the number of people collecting benefits under the Pandemic Unemployment Assistance program — which offers coverage to gig workers and others who don’t qualify for traditional aid — rose by 466,000 to 9.1 million.

+And the number of people receiving aid under the Pandemic Emergency Unemployment Compensation program — which offers 13 weeks of federal benefits to those who have exhausted state jobless aid — rose by 132,000 to 4.5 million.

+All told, nearly 20.5 million people are receiving some type of unemployment aid.
+(Figures for the two pandemic-related programs aren’t adjusted for seasonal variations.)

-What’s more, the intensifying pandemic is threatening to accelerate the pace of layoffs as more states and localities limit public gatherings and mandate fewer hours and smaller capacities for restaurants, bars and other businesses.
+The intensifying pandemic is threatening to accelerate the pace of layoffs as more states and localities limit public gatherings and mandate fewer hours and smaller capacities for restaurants, bars and other businesses.
 Regardless what governments do, many Americans are likely to stay home — and away from local businesses — until they feel safe again.

 The Conference Board, a business research group, reported Tuesday that consumer confidence weakened in November, pulled down by lowered expectations for the next six months.